-Integrated Block for PCIe Location
+PCIe Block Location

 Selects from the available Integrated Blocks to enable generation of location-specific constraint files and pinouts.
 This selection is used in the default example design scripts.

 This option is not available if a Xilinx Development Board is selected.